 I’ve always been a fan of soul music.
 I’ve speculated that maybe I reincarnated from the previous generation because I love Otis Redding and Aretha Franklin more than any of the songs I listened to growing up in the 70’s, 80’s, and 90’s.
 In early 2015, I asked my friend immersed in Bellingham’s local music scene to name Bellingham’s best soul band.
 The answer–Bellingham’s new supergroup, Baby Cakes.
 I’ve been a fan since seeing them for the first time at Wild Buffalo House of Music.
-Then I saw them at The Green Frog.
 Then I wrote about them.
 That’s when I really got to know the real, fascinating people that make up Baby Cakes.
 They are a talented bunch and you should get to know them too.

 The word supergroup has been around for a while.
 It describes a band made up of several very talented and experienced musicians.
 No one person carries the performance because they’re all incredible.
 Baby Cakes has earned that label.
 And not just for the soul covers they nail at Pacific Northwest music venues, parks, festivals, weddings, and corporate events.
 They are a Muscle Shoals-style group owning every funk, R & B, and pop tune they play too.
 The line up of original songs they’re creating right now make me want to sing along just as loudly as the classics they cover.